Skip to main content

 • Verify that you can access the PFC200 by starting a SSH session to the device.
 Use the same IP address and credentials as above.

 • From within the device, make a ping to www.google.com in order to check internet connectivity status.
 If a response with the connection statistics is received, the device is correctly configured.
-The SSH session can now be terminated.
+The SSH session can now be finished.

 • Go to the Cloud Connectivity section under the Configuration tab and then select Connection 1.
 Edit the following settings as the GIF shows: